José Siurob

-José María Siurob Ramírez y Gutiérrez better known as José Siurob Ramírez (Querétaro, November 6, 1886 – Mexico City, November 5, 1965) was a Mexican military general who participated in the Mexican Revolution.
-He was governor of the state of Querétaro, Guanajuato and the territory of Quintana Roo.
-He was also head of the Department of Public Health under President Lazaro Cardenas del Rio and at the same time head of the Central Federal District.
+José María Siurob Ramírez y Gutiérrez better known as José Siurob Ramírez (November 6, 1886 – November 5, 1965) was a Mexican military general who participated in the Mexican Revolution.
+He was governor of the states of Querétaro and Guanajuato and of the territory of Quintana Roo.
+He was also head of the Department of Public Health under President Lázaro Cárdenas del Río and at the same time head of the Central Federal District.

 Early life

 Born in the city of Querétaro on November 14, 1886.
 Son Emiliano Siurob Cosío and Guadalupe Ramirez Gutierrez.

 Military career

 He made a career in medicine at the National School of Medicine, he graduated but once the fight.
 He supported the Madero and constitutionalist movements.
 He was founder and president of the Liberal Constitutionalist Party.
 Among the political positions he held was four times elected federal deputy and governor of Guanajuato and Querétaro.
 In Quintana Roo was governor of federal territory, commander of the military zone and founder of the Bank of the Army.
 He stressed as secretary of Health and Welfare and head of the Central Federal District.
 For reasons of health he retired from politics in 1945, during his tenure as Director of Social Services of the Army.
 He died in Mexico City in 1965.